Entire solutions of two-convex Lagrangian mean curvature flows: The Lagrangian Mean Curvature Flow

 We will also need the Liouville theorem and a priori estimate established by Nguyen and Yuan in \cite{NY11}.
 Denote $\BR^n\times(-\infty,0]$ by $Q_\infty$.
 For any $r>0$, denote $B_r(0)\times[-r^2,0]\subset Q_\infty$ by $Q_r$.

-\begin{prop}[\cite{NY11}*{Proposition 2.1}] Let $u$ be a smooth solution to \eqref{LMCF0} in $Q_\infty$.
+\begin{prop}[\cite{NY11}*{Proposition\footnote{Specifically, this is the first step in that proposition, which uses on the Krylov--Safonov H\"older inequality.} 2.1}] Let $u$ be a smooth solution to \eqref{LMCF0} in $Q_\infty$.
 Suppose that $D^2u$ is uniformly bounded over $Q_\infty$.
 Then, $u$ is stationary.
 In other words, the right hand side of \eqref{LMCF0} vanishes, and $L_u$ is a static special Lagrangian submanifold. \end{prop}

 \begin{thm}[\cite{NY11}*{Theorem 1.1}] There exists a constant $c>0$ with the following significance.
 Let $u$ be a smooth solution to \eqref{LMCF0} in $Q_1$.
 Suppose that $1+\ld_i\ld_j\geq0$ for any $i\neq j$ everywhere in $Q_1$.
 Then,